Sunday Supper is an Amazon Associate and may receive compensation for purchases made through affiliate links.

 Individual Pavlovas Filling

-- Pipe or spoon the filling into the holes of the mini pavlovas.
+- Pipe or spoon the filling into the holes of the baked mini pavlovas.
 Top with fresh berries and mint leaves.

 - Serve immediately.